Find an Independent Security Risk Assessor

 - The Security Risk Assessor

 All five of these viewpoints need to be considered when assessing risk.

-A Independent Security Risk Assessor needs to understand the goal of security.
-The goal is created by identifying the risk factor.
+An Independent Security Risk Assessor needs to understand the goal of security.
+The plan is created by identifying the risk factor.
 Once the security risk factors are identified, you can find risk-specific solutions.